-Note each TRUE corresponds to a Monday.
-This array is returned inside the IF function as the logical test.
-It acts as a filter to screen out values on other days of the week.
+Note each TRUE corresponds to a Thursday.
+This array is returned to the IF function as the logical_test.
+IF then acts as a filter to screen out values on other days of the week.
 The final result from IF, which is returned directly to the MAX function, looks like this:

-For a slighly more geeky formula that doesn't require control + shift + enter, you can use the AGGREGATE function like this:
+For a more geeky formula that doesn't require control + shift + enter in Legacy Excel, you can use the AGGREGATE function like this:

-This is the formula used in cell F6 in the example shown.
 Here we give AGGREGATE 14 for the function argument (LARGE) and 6 for option argument (ignore errors).
-Then we build a logical expression using the TEXT function to check all dates for Mondays.
+Then we build a logical expression using the TEXT function to check all dates for Thursdays.
 The result of this operation is is an array of TRUE/FALSE values, which become the denominator of the original values.
 When used in a math operation, FALSE evaluates as zero, and throws a #DIV/0! error.
 TRUE evaluates as 1 and returns the original value.
 The final array of values and errors acts like a filter.
 AGGREGATE ignores all errors and returns the largest (maximum) of the surviving values.

-The MAXIFS function, available in Excel Office 365, can return a max value using on one or more criteria without the need for an array formula.
-However, MAXIFS is a ranged-based function, and won't allow other functions like TEXT to process values in criteria ranges.
-You could however add a helper column to the data, generate weekday values with TEXT, then use MAXIFS with the helper column as a criteria range.
+You might wonder why we aren't using the MAXIFS function, which can calculate a maximum value based on one or more criteria.
+The problem is that MAXIFS is a ranged-based function, and won't accept an array from another function like TEXT.
+If you want to use MAXIFS, you could add a helper column to the data that calculates weekday abbreviations with TEXT, then use MAXIFS with the helper column as the criteria range.